kylewm/mf2j/README.md

 # mf2j

 In-development Java parser for microformats2.
+All the hard work is done by [Jsoup](http://jsoup.org/).

 Supports:
 - basic property types